Crocodiles (band): History

 In September 2011, Charles Rowell and Brandon Welchez self-produced their third album, Endless Flowers in Berlin, Germany.
-The album was released in spring of 2012.
+The album was released in the spring of 2012.
 Guests on the album include reggae singer Hollie Cook and Dum Dum Girls Dee Dee, performing back ups on the track "My Surfing Lucifer" under the moniker Les Fleurs Du Mal Girl's Choir.

 In April 2013, Charles Rowell and Brandon Welchez recorded their fourth album, Crimes Of Passion.
 The album was produced by Sune Rose Wagner of The Raveonettes in Los Angeles, California.
 Guests on the album include Gregg Foreman of Delta 72 and Cat Power, soul singer Afrodyete of Breakestra as well as Welchez' brother, jazz musician Josh Welchez.

 In addition to their own recordings, Crocodiles have collaborated with Television Personalities' frontman Dan Treacy as well as Dum Dum Girls.

-Although initially gigging as a two piece, Welchez and Rowell have expanded the band to include a live drummer, bassist and keyboard player.
+Although initially gigging as a two-piece, Welchez and Rowell have expanded the band to include a live drummer, bassist and keyboard player.
 Musicians in the live band have included members of Blank Dogs, The Slits, A Place To Bury Strangers, Cat Power and Dum Dum Girls.

 Outside of their activities with Crocodiles, Rowell has released music with Hollie Cook under the name Psychic Dancehall, while Welchez has released music with wife Dee Dee under the name Haunted Hearts.
 Both Rowell and Welchez have collaborated on poetry books with various friends, including late Cold Cave member Justin Benoit.
 Welchez and Dee Dee release records for other bands under the Zoo Music label name.
-Welchez, in recent years has collaborated with Los Angeles based musician Kate Clover (whom he wed in 2022) and is a member of her band.
+In recent years Welchez has collaborated with Los Angeles based musician Kate Clover (whom he wed in 2022) and is a member of her band.